ShadiBahaa/Heap-Memory-Allocator/README.md

   ```
 ## Testing Procedure

-To test the functionality of the heap memory allocator, follow these steps:
+To test the functionality of the heap memory allocator, feel free to change anything in test.c parameters,then follow these steps:

 1. Compile the test program `test.c` like the following:
    ```bash